 Gemma Duke currently works in System Funding in the Higher Education Authority.
 Before joining the HEA, Gemma worked as the Development Manager at the National College of Art & Design, having previously performed roles in PR, marketing and development in Ireland and abroad, with the Dublin Theatre Festival, the Abbey Theatre and Sydney Festival.
 Gemma has a Masters in Strategic Management & Planning from the UCD Michael Smurfit Graduate Business School.

-Dublin Dance Festival is the registered trading name of International Dance Festival of Ireland Ltd. The Festival is a not-for-profit arts organisation which was incorporated in 2000.
+Dublin Dance Festival is the registered trading name of International Dance Festival of Ireland CLG with registration number 328122.
+The Festival is a not-for-profit arts organisation which was incorporated in 2000.
 See DDF Governing Document here.
 The Festival is governed by a voluntary, non-executive Board of Directors.
 See list of Directors and Directors’ biographies above.

 Dublin Dance Festival is committed to best practice and good governance.
-We comply with the standards as set out in the Governance Transparency Scale, adapted by the Arts Council.
-We activated our adoption journey with the Governance Code: Principles of Good Governance in April 2015.
+The Festival complies with the standards as set out in the Governance Transparency Scale, adapted by the Arts Council and signed Governance Code principle statement in September 2017, Governance_Code_statement.

 Financial Controls and Reporting